 Lightning Bolt Quad

-(Scroll down for more pictures)
+(Scroll down for more pictures and info on the ice-damage

 In early December, 2005 I learned that Lightning Bolt Antennas has gone out of business after 17 years.
 So, the purpose of sharing this information has become somewhat moot.
 However, most of what is great about the Lightning Bolt Quad applies to just about any well built quad antenna.
 If you are interested in a quad, check out the Cubex Quad website.
 They have lots of info on quads and they also make fine antennas.